Poston War Relocation Center: Written accounts

-Is someone's notion of NATIONAL DEFENSE!

 Poston today

 A number of buildings built for the concentration camps are still in use today.
 Others, while still intact, are seriously deteriorated and in desperate need of maintenance.
-The majority were removed after the camp closed and the land returned to the Colorado River Indian Tribes, and many are still in use as utility buildings in surrounding areas, while the former residential areas have been largely converted to agricultural use.
+Most were removed after the camp closed, and the land was returned to the Colorado River Indian Tribes; many are still in use as utility buildings in surrounding areas, while the former residential areas have been largely converted to agricultural use.
 The Poston Memorial Monument was built in 1992, on tribal land with tribal support, and still stands today.